-This fun online book discussion group meets on zoom every first Thursday of the month, September through June.
+This fun online book discussion group meets on zoom every first Thursday of the month, November through June.
 All are welcome.
 Participants do not have to attend every time, but can choose the books they are interested in.
-The group will meet in person, socially at the Gunnison Arts Center several times a year.
 Questions can be sent to email@example.com.

 Roser, a pregnant young widow fleeing the Spanish Civil War, finds her life intertwined with that of Victor Dalmau, an army doctor and the brother of her deceased love.
 In order to survive, the two must unite in a marriage neither of them desires.

 Cloud Cuckoo Land by Anthony Doerr – led by Vikki

 Anna, Omeir, Seymour, Zeno, and Konstance are dreamers and outsiders whose lives intertwine in the